Jerrysuper123/pharmacy-pal/README.md

 ## 10. Credits

-We have to give both visual and data-set credits below.
+For both visual and data-set credits below:

 Icons and images:
 1. [Fontawesome icon](https://fontawesome.com/) - to embelish the website with icons throughout for better UI UX